mshabins/digital-cv/README.md

 ## TEACHING EXPERIENCE

+ - **Teaching Assistant *(Aug 2025 - present)*:** *Air, Water and Soil Lab (EES311),* IISER Mohali, India \
+   Guided around 18 students in VOC sampling and the analysis of 53 NMHCs, fostering their practical skills, understanding, and active engagement with the subject.

  - **Teaching Assistant *(Jan - May 2020)*:** *Introduction to atmospheric and climate sciences (EES406),* IISER Mohali, India \
    Provided personalized instruction and conducted problem-solving sessions for approximately 40 students in this course, enhancing their understanding and engagement with the subject matter.